FelixFourcolor/noteblock-generator/README.md

 # Noteblock generator

-This program is only intended for my own use, and shared only for others to replicate my builds.

-See my projects:
+This branch is no longer maintained, and is kept only for backward compatibility with these old projects:

 * [Handel's He trusted in God](https://github.com/FelixFourcolor/He-trusted-in-God)
 * [Bach's Sind Blitze, sind Donner](https://github.com/FelixFourcolor/Sind-Blitze-sind-Donner)